Flour Explosions in the Processing Industry: Understanding the Risks and Preventing Disaster

 One of the most effective ways to prevent flour dust explosions in the processing industry is through proper ventilation.

+Proper ventilation should be a priority in any processing plant that handles flour or other combustible materials.
 There must be enough air exchange systems, such as fans, air ducts or local exhaust ventilation systems (LEVs) to keep air circulating and prevent the build-up of fine dust or powders.

 In addition, it’s important to install air filters that can capture any other flour particles or combustible dusts.